At a Glance

 The faculty of Azusa Pacific Seminary believe that the growth of the student’s spiritual life is foundational to effective ministry.
 Accordingly, the development of spiritual life is integral to every course.
 In addition, there are opportunities for the graduate school community to pray together and share experiences in Jesus Christ.
 Students and faculty are encouraged to attend the university chapels as well as special services and lectures.

-Azusa Pacific Seminary is accredited by the Association of Theological Schools (ATS).
+Azusa Pacific Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS).
 Azusa Pacific University is accredited by the Western Association of Schools and Colleges (WASC).

 10 Summit Park Drive